Their Stories Unbroken

 Their Stories Unbroken is a podcast that explores how The Holocaust has impacted the lives of Jewish Australians.
 Through long-form conversation with 1st, 2nd and 3rd generation survivors, we will not only bear witness to the experiences of those that lived through The Shoah – The Hebrew word for the Holocaust meaning catastrophe – but look to gain an insight into what it is like growing up as a descendant of survivors in the shadow of the holocaust.

-Before I get to the episode, I would like to ask you to please do a few things for me.
-Firstly, follow the podcast so you can be alerted to when a new episode comes out.
-Secondly, please give this podcast a review wherever you are currently listening to it.
+Please follow the podcast so you can be alerted to when a new episode comes out.
+If you could also give this podcast a review wherever you are currently listening to it.
 A 5 star written review goes a long way towards getting the podcast out there.
-Thirdly, tell friends, family and your social media networks about the podcast – I do not have social media so I am relying on you to be my messengers.
-Finally, please do get in touch if you have any ideas, potential guests, feedback or even opportunities to work together!
+And finally, tell friends, family and your social media networks about the podcast – I do not have social media so I am relying on you to be my messengers.
+Finally, please do get in touch if you have any ideas, potential guests or feedback.

 Episode Timestamps